Presbyterian College: Graduate

 The School of Pharmacy confers Doctor of Pharmacy degrees (PharmD) and is oriented toward serving the healthcare needs of underdeveloped and economically depressed areas of South Carolina and the greater US.
 A 54,000 square-foot facility, its doors opened in the fall of 2010 with an inaugural class of 80 students.
 The School of Pharmacy was fully accredited by the Accreditation Council for Pharmacy Education (ACPE) in July 2014.
 Despite its youth, it has accrued multiple awards including a Biomedical/Biobehavioral Research Administration Development (BRAD) grant from the National Institutes of Health, and a Generation Rx Champion Award from the South Carolina Pharmacy Association (SCPhA) for its efforts at raising awareness of prescription drug abuse.

 Student life

 Size and makeup

 The 2014 edition of U.S. News & World Report regards Presbyterian College as a "selective" institution that accepted 57.8% of applicants in the fall of 2012.
 Of PC's 1,172 undergraduates, 44% are male and 56% are female, and 97% live on campus.

 Student organizations

 Greek life is an important part of campus life and culture.
-Around 45% of the student body is affiliated with one of eight fraternities and sororities.
+Around 45% of the student body is affiliated with one of nine fraternities and sororities.
 PC offers its students other social clubs and advocacy organizations like Secular Student Alliance, College Republicans, College Democrats, and Multicultural Student Union.
 There are many religious ministries, including the Presbyterian Student Association, Fellowship of Christian Athletes, and Campus Outreach.
 Finally, Presbyterian actively promotes service organizations and opportunities.